LaurisaNeuwirth/ocsf-log-normalizer/README.md

 ## Dispatcher Pattern for Log Normalization

-This project uses a **dispatcher** pattern in `normalize.py` to route logs to the correct normalization function based on filename.
+This project uses a dispatcher pattern in `normalize.py` to route logs to the correct normalization function based on filename.

-## What’s a Dispatcher?

 A dispatcher is a dictionary that maps inputs (like filenames) to functions.
 It replaces long `if/elif` chains with a clean, scalable structure.